StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 <h4>  Rate ratio </h4>

-The rate at which vaccinated/unvaccinated people get infected can be estimated using <a href="https://en.wikipedia.org/wiki/Poisson_regression" target="_blank">Poisson regression</a>.
+The rate at which vaccinated/unvaccinated people get infected can be modelled using <a href="https://en.wikipedia.org/wiki/Poisson_regression" target="_blank">Poisson regression</a>.
 Dividing the rate for vaccinated people by the rate for unvaccinated people gives the rate ratio, which leads to our second definition of vaccine effectiveness,

 $$ \mathrm{VE} = 1-  \mathrm{Rate \; ratio}.$$